Loung Ung: Separation, starvation, and death: 1976–78

 Ro Leap was Ung's home for the next eighteen months.
 Cut off from all outside communication and constantly in fear of soldiers who patrolled the village, the Ungs were forced by the Khmer Rouge to work long hours with very little food.
 Near-starvation and physical exhaustion became a way of life.
 A few months after their arrival, Loung's oldest brothers, eighteen-year-old Meng and sixteen-year-old Khouy, and her oldest sister, fourteen-year-old Keav, were sent away to work in different camps.
 Six months later, in August 1976, Keav died of food poisoning at the teenagers’ work camp at Kong Cha Lat.
 In December, two soldiers came to the Ungs' hut and demanded the help of Loung's father to free a stuck wagon; he was never seen or heard from again.

 Loung and her brother, eleven-year-old Kim, and her two sisters, nine-year-old Chou and four-year-old Geak, remained in Ro Leap with their mother until May 1977.
-During this time, they avoided starvation with the help of Meng and Khouy, who brought them what little food they could from their work camp, and Kim, who risked his life late at night by stealing corn from the crops guarded by the soldiers.
+During this time, they avoided starvation with the help of Meng and Khouy, who brought them what little food they could get from their work camp, and Kim, who risked his life late at night by stealing corn from the crops guarded by the soldiers.
 In May, agitated by screams in the night and the sudden disappearance of a neighboring family, Ay Ung sent Kim, Chou, and Loung away from Ro Leap with instructions to pretend they were orphans and never to come back.
 Kim separated from his sisters, while Loung and Chou found a nearby children's work camp where their guise as orphans was accepted.
 In time, Loung and Chou gained strength with improved food rationing, and in August 1977, Loung, now seven years old, was assigned to a training camp for child soldiers, and was forced to leave her sister Chou behind.

 For the following seventeen months, Loung Ung learned how to fight the Vietnamese soldiers.
 In November 1978, she left her camp under the cover of night without permission, and returned to Ro Leap to see her mother and sister.
 Upon arriving, she found the hut empty, although her mother's belongings were still there.
 The woman in the neighboring hut told her that Ay and Geak had been taken away by the soldiers.
 They were also never seen again.